 I may not have children and grandchildren, but that doesn’t mean I don’t care about future generations!

-I guess it’s just another manifestation of the lazy pronatlist trope that says that women without kids are selfish, despite people without children bequeathing more to charity than any other group, as well as being more involved in the lives of others through work and volunteering.
+I guess it’s just another manifestation of the lazy pronatalist trope that says that women without kids are selfish, despite people without children bequeathing more to charity than any other group, as well as being more involved in the lives of others through work and volunteering.
 Indeed, a study of 10,000 Australian women in their seventies quoted by Bella DePaulo found that ‘lifelong single women with no children were more likely to provide volunteer services than any of the other groups they studied.’

 So, when people say it ‘takes a village’, they often forget that there are probably quite a few people without kids in that village.